MakieOrg/Blog/src/pages/blogposts/May-2023-News.md

 ## [Miner.jl](https://github.com/ashwani-rathee/Miner.jl)

 Miner.jl is a MineCraft clone written entirely in Julia and Makie.
-It's still a prototype, but already shows that its possible to create a game with Makie, showing off the flexibility and performance Makie offers:
+It's still a prototype, but already shows that it's possible to create a game with Makie, showing off the flexibility and performance Makie offers:

 ```julia
 # hide